OnroerendErfgoed/pyramid_skosprovider/docs/services.rst

         Makes it possible to use wildcards in the label parameter.
     :query label: Shows all concepts and collections that have this search string in one of their labels.
-    :query language: Gives back the label with the corresponding language-tag if present.
+    :query language: Returns the label with the corresponding language-tag if present.
         If the language is not present for this concept/collection, it falls back to
         1) the default language of the provider.
 2) 'en' 3) any label.
-        Eg. ``?language=nl-BE`` to show the dutch labels of the concepts/collections.
+        Eg. ``?language=nl`` to show the dutch labels of the concepts/collections.
     :query sort: Define if you want to sort the results by a given field.
 Otherwise items are returned in an indeterminate order.
 Prefix with '+' to sort ascending, '-' to sort descending. eg. ``?sort=-label`` to sort all results descending by label.